djspiewak/parseback/README.md

 ### Generalized Parsing

-Context-Free Grammars have several very nice properties as a formalism.
+Context-Free Grammars, or CFGs, have several very nice properties as a formalism.
 Notably, they:

 - Are closed under *union*
 - Are closed under *sequence*